-The user manager is the standard utility provided with Windows NT, which manages users (as its name would suggest).
+The user manager is the standard utility provided with Windows NT, that, as its name suggests it, manages users.
 It is available in the Start menu (Programs/Administration tools).

 To create a new account, click on New User in the users menu.
 This brings up a dialog box for entering information on the new user:

-- The Password fields are optional, but it is still recommended to fill them in, as well as to check the box labeled "user must change password " for security reasons.
+- The password: those fields are optional, but it is still recommended to fill them in, as well as to check the box labeled "user must change password " for security reasons.

 User naming conventions are how an administrator decides to identify users.
 The following should be kept in mind:

 - Usernames must be unique (within a domain, or on a local computer).

 - User names may contain any uppercase or lowercase character except for the following: / \ [ ] : . | = , + * ? < >